Nutritional Medicine MSc

 Why choose this course

-Delivered by leading experts at the front-line of research and practice, this programme is the only evidence-based masters degree of its kind in Europe and is the only masters degree in nutritional medicine to be accredited by the Association for Nutrition.
+Delivered by leading experts at the front-line of research and practice, this course is the only evidence-based masters degree of its kind in Europe, and the only masters degree in nutritional medicine to be accredited by the Association for Nutrition.

-The Queen’s Anniversary Prize for Higher and Further Education, the highest accolade for any academic institution, has been awarded to the University of Surrey in recognition of its excellence in the field of food and nutrition in both teaching and research.
+The Queen’s Anniversary Prize for Higher and Further Education, the highest accolade for any academic institution, was awarded to us in recognition of our excellence in the field of food and nutrition in both teaching and research.

 What you will study